Guide to the Professional Practice Standard

 Yes, a veterinarian who provides veterinary services in a temporary facility is not required to adhere to the full medical records requirements in respect of animals receiving services at the temporary facility.

-In addition, for a veterinarian providing services that are permitted or required under the Dog Owners’ Liability Act, the Animals for Research Act, the Provincial Animal Welfare Services Act, the Animal Health Act or under any other Act except for the Veterinarians Act or for a veterinarian who is retained or employed by a person other than an animal(s)’ owner to conduct an independent examination of the animal(s) and report on the animal(s) health to that person, the medical record must contain only as much information as can reasonably be obtained in the circumstances.
+In addition, for a veterinarian providing services that are permitted or required under the Dog Owners’ Liability Act, the Animals for Research Act, the Provincial Animal Welfare Services Act, the Animal Health Act or under any other Act except for the Veterinarians Act or for a veterinarian who is retained or employed by a person other than an animal(s)’ or group of animals owner to conduct an independent examination and report on the animal(s) or group of animals health to that person, the medical record must contain only as much information as can reasonably be obtained in the circumstances.
 The records must be legibly written or typed, kept in a systematic manner, identified after each entry with the initials or code of the veterinarian responsible for the procedure (in practices of more than one practitioner or in practices that employ locums) and retained for a period of at least five years after the date of the last entry in the record or until two years after the member ceases to practise veterinary medicine, whichever occurs first.
 In addition, the records must adhere to the normal requirements regarding updating records and recording and maintaining electronic records.

 Legislative Authority